astroidmail/astroid/README.md

   provided inspiration for [notmuch] which is a mail indexer. astroid is using [notmuch] as a backend.

   Some parts of the user interface and layout have been copied from or has been inspired by the [Geary] mail client.
+One of the other notmuch email clients, [ner], has also been used for inspiration and direct code copy some times.

 [sup]: http://supmua.org
 [notmuch]: http://notmuchmail.org/